 Other issues that are not directly related to verification services or GIPS compliance may affect a verifier's independence.
-For example, if the verifier serves as an advocate for the firm (e.g., the verifier promotes the firm in order to solicit clients on the firm's behalf) or acts on behalf of the firm in disputes with third parties, it likely creates an independence issue.
+For example, if the verifier serves as an advocate for the Fiduciary Manager (e.g., the verifier promotes the Fiduciary Manager in order to solicit clients on the Fiduciary Manager's behalf) or acts on behalf of the Fiduciary Manager in disputes with third parties, it likely creates an independence issue.

-A verifier and its employees must also consider their personal and financial relationships with their clients and consider whether they are, in fact, independent or could be influenced by such relationships.
+A verifier and its employees must also consider their personal and financial relationships with their clients and consider whether the verifier and its employees are, in fact, independent or could be influenced by such relationships.
 Mere disclosure of a personal or financial relationship does not resolve the independence issue.

-Examples of relationships for a verifier and/or its employees that could create an independence issue include, but are not limited to, the following:
+Examples of relationships for a verifier and/or its employees that could create an independence issue include but are not limited to the following:

-- Employment at the verification client of immediate family members (e.g., spouse, parents, children, siblings) of members of the verification team, who are able to significantly influence the verification or matters relating to the firm's compliance with the GIPS standards; - Providing and receiving of non-trivial gifts and non-trivial entertainment between the verifier and verification client; - Any discount received by the verification client on other products, such as software or an errors and omissions insurance policy, resulting from a relationship between the verifier and the product provider; - The verifier's relationship with a performance software provider whereby the verifier receives a referral fee or non-trivial gifts and non-trivial entertainment whenever it successfully recommends the software to a verification client; and - Personal investments by members of the verification team and their immediate family members in the verification client and the verification client's investment products.
+- Employment at the verification client of immediate family members (e.g., spouse, parents, children, siblings) of members of the verification team, who are able to significantly influence the verification or matters relating to the Fiduciary Manager's compliance with the GIPS standards for FMPs; - Providing and receiving non-trivial gifts and non-trivial entertainment between the verifier and verification client; - Any discount received by the verification client on other products, such as software or an errors and omissions insurance policy, resulting from a relationship between the verifier and the product provider; - The verifier's relationship with a performance software provider whereby the verifier receives a referral fee or non-trivial gifts and non-trivial entertainment whenever it successfully recommends the software to a verification client; and - Personal investments by members of the verification team and their immediate family members in the verification client and the verification client's investment products.